Components of MES: Data Collection and Integration

 Key Integration Points

-- IoT Platforms: Data from smart devices enhances predictive analytics and control
+- IoT Platforms: Leverage smart devices and edge computing for predictive maintenance and advanced analytics.

 How Data Collection and Integration Work Together

-MES combines data collection and data integration to enable full production visibility and decision-making:
+MES combines data collection and integration to deliver complete production visibility:

-- Data Integration: Connects MES with ERP, QMS, and analytics platforms
+- Data Integration: Connects MES with ERP, QMS, and analytics platforms, ensuring decisions made at the top reflect real-world conditions on the shop floor.

 Example Workflow

-- A machine reports a fault → MES captures it
+- A machine detects a performance fault → MES captures the event instantly.

-- MES sends the info to ERP → work order is created
+- MES forwards the alert to ERP → a maintenance work order is automatically generated.

 Benefits of Data Collection and Integration in MES